Google Nest (smart speakers): Nest Audio

+Google Home Speaker

+On October 1, 2025, Google returned to the Google Home name for their smart speakers with the announcement of the Google Home Speaker.
+These models will now allow pairing with supported Google TV devices such as the Google TV Streamer for surround audio, and is the first speaker to be explicitly designed to be used with Gemini for Home.
+It is expected to launch in Spring 2026.

 Model comparison

 Features

 Google Assistant, an intelligent personal assistant, is included as the main and only assistant in Google Home.
 Unlike its predecessor, Google Now, Assistant is able to engage in two-way conversations with users.
 The Wall Street Journal reported in October 2016 that Google hired writers from Pixar movies and The Onion satirical newspaper to develop a personality for the Assistant, with a long-term goal being to invoke a sense of emotional rapport in users.

 Various forms of both in-house and third-party services are integrated into Google Home, allowing users to speak voice commands to control interaction with them.
 Examples of supported services include Google Play Music, Spotify and iHeartRadio for audio, Netflix, YouTube and Google Photos for videos and photos, Google Calendar and Google Keep for tasks, and CNN, CNBC, BBC and The Wall Street Journal for news updates.
 New services are integrated on an ongoing basis.

-Users can connect and group together multiple Home speakers for synchronized playback of music in every room.
+Users are able to connect and group together multiple speakers connected to or as part of Google Home for synchronized playback of music in every room.
 A notable feature omission, multiple accounts, was criticized by JR Raphael of Computerworld in November 2016, but an update for users in the United States in April 2017 enabled the feature.
-Google Home can now recognize up to six different voices, pulling information from their different accounts depending on who's talking.
+Google Home can recognize up to six different voices, pulling information from their different accounts depending on who's talking.
 Google Home has integration with each user's calendar, for adding reminders or appointments verbally.

 Google Home includes home automation features, enabling owners to use it as a central hub to control smart devices.
 Examples of supported devices include the Chromecast digital media player, and products from Nest, SmartThings, Philips Hue, LIFX, LightwaveRF, and Logitech Harmony.